krussll/etsysimplicity/_posts/2019-04-09-best-lawn-bowls-for-beginners.md

 ### Drakes Pride Professional

 The Professional model is the perfect model for any bowler who wants a versatile bowl.
 It's just as comfortable on the indoor rinks as it is outdoors.
 With quality grip options and colours you can be guaranteed to find something to your tastes.
-The Professional is <a href="https://www.amazon.co.uk/gp/product/B005MI2YE0/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=jackhighbow0a-21&creative=6738&linkCode=as2&creativeASIN=B005MI2YE0&linkId=fb5c41c051c9e6b228526c411ebe6742" class="btn more"  target="_blank">also available on Amazon</a>
+The Professional is <a href="https://www.amazon.co.uk/gp/product/B005MI2YE0/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=jackhighbow0a-21&creative=6738&linkCode=as2&creativeASIN=B005MI2YE0&linkId=fb5c41c051c9e6b228526c411ebe6742" target="_blank">also available on Amazon</a>

 <div class="overview"  markdown="1">